kingpinzs/app-store/README.md

 # Portainer Templates for Selfhosted Projects/Homelabs
+# Raspberry Pi 4 edition (Work In Progress)

 This is a set of templates focused on helping people spin up selfhosted services using Portainer.
 Weather it is version 1 or 2 or even a custom list.

 ### Prerequisites

-1. A server/NAS with docker installed
+1. A Raspberry Pi 4 with docker installed
 2. A Portainer setup.

 *Want something we don't have?
 Make an issue and we'll work on adding it*